ragul1229/Elcodamics-internship-task/README.md

 ## Features
 - Fully responsive **one-page design**
 - Modern and clean UI
-- Uses HTML, CSS, and optionally JavaScript for interactions.
+- Uses HTML, CSS, and optionally JavaScript for interactions

 ## How to View
 1. Clone the repository: